amenti4k/amenti4k.github.io/_posts/2025-08-12-stagehand-browser-automation-production.md

 }
 ```

-The beauty is what's not there.
 No selectors.
 No XPath.
-No waiting for specific elements.
-The AI figures it out, just like a human would.
+The AI figures it out.

 ## Handling Real-World Data: The Fuzzy Matching Pattern

-Here's a common problem in enterprise automation.
 Users enter "FedEx" but the system has "FedEx Ground®".
-Traditional RPA would fail.
-The solution is fuzzy matching:
+Traditional RPA fails:

 ```typescript
 const CARRIERS = [